Top 10 Ways To Get Rid Of Mice At Home

 B. Mice Cube

-The mice cube is a semi-clear hard plastic rectangular box.
+The mouse cube is a semi-clear, hard plastic rectangular box.
 It has a plastic door that swings inward.
 The bait is placed at the end of the box and away from the door.
 When the mice enter the trap, the door shuts.
-Before setting up the trap, drill a few holes so that the mouse that’s trapped can breathe inside.
+Drill a few holes before setting up the trap so the trapped mouse can breathe inside.

 C. Havahart Mice Trap

-The Havahart or have-a-heart mice trap is a mesh wire, supported by steel that makes it sturdy.
+The Havahart or have-a-heart mice trap is a mesh wire supported by steel that makes it sturdy.
 It has two doors on either side for the mice to enter.
-The trip plate is located at the center of the trap and is connected to the doors by a tough wire.
-When the mice enter the trap, it triggers the spring mechanism, which snaps the door shut.
+The trip plate is located at the trap’s center and connected to the doors by a rigid wire.
+When the mice enter the trap, it triggers the spring mechanism, which shuts the door.

 6. Cloves